cyfronet-fid/recommender-system/README.md

 #### PyTest
-In Pycharm, go to `Settings` -> `Tools` -> `Python Integrated Tools` -> `Testing` and choose `pytest`
+In Pycharm, go to `Settings` -> `Tools` -> `Python Integrated Tools` -> `Testing` and choose `pytest` Remember to put FLASK_ENV=testing env variable in the configuration.

 #### Pre-commit
 While commiting using PyCharm Git GUI, pre-commit doesn't use project environment and can't find modules used in hooks.